apereo/cas/docs/cas-server-documentation/installation/DuoSecurity-Authentication.md

 Duo Security altogether, shall not challenge the user and will also **NOT** report back a multifactor-enabled authentication context back to the application.

-## Configuration

-To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 ## Non-Browser MFA

 The Duo Security module of CAS is able to also support [non-browser based multifactor authentication](https://duo.com/docs/authapi) requests.